hpc4you/hpc4you.github.io/index.md

 1. **server0** is the output of `hostname` on the login node.
 2. **server12**, is the output of `hostname` on the computing node which can be accessed via IP 192.168.1.112.
 3. The hostname of all compute nodes must be prefixed with **node**, and the the suffix numbers ('0', '1', '2', and '12' in current case) do not have to be consecutive.
+4. You can use `nmtui` to set hostname and configure the IP address.

 ## Run hpc4you_toolkit
 Put the file **code** and the package **hpc4you_toolkit-XXX.tgz** into the same folder on the login node.